 My trip to Taiwan with three good old folks from college almost a month ago would’ve been my second overseas trip for the year had I also been granted a Japan visa.
 Getting rejected on my very first visa application turned out traumatizing that I had to read multiple blogs and consolidate all the requirements for the application.
 My pessimism worsened when my friends started getting Australia, US, and Schengen visas.
 Ultimately, I was granted a Taiwan visa and below were the requirements I prepared.
 You can only guess which ones made the cut.

 One of us has an Australia visa (let’s call him Aussie) while another has a US visa, making them exempts.
 They only needed to present a printout.
-The remaining two of us decided to apply together in the hopes that it would increase our chances.
+The remaining two of us decided to apply together in hopes of increasing our chances.
 Aussie applied on our behalf since he’s available during the day and it turned out that no such letter is necessary.

 - ✔ Taiwan visa application form